peterszarvas94/moneyapp/README.md

 - [ ] add new payment to event
 - [ ] delete payment from event
 - [ ] add spinners

+Rework:

+- [x] use forms instead of "initialstate"
+- [ ] submit all froms at once
+- [ ] differentiate new / edit forms (call different endpoints)
+- [x] simplify evenContext
+- [ ] simplify eventListContext